All About Sociology Professors

-There were about 17,900 jobs for Sociology Professor in 2016 (in the United States).
+In the United States, there were 17,900 jobs for Sociology Professor in 2016.
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Sociology Professor by 2026.
 Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Sociology Professor are North Dakota, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.